Dera (organisation)

-A dera is a type of socio-religious organization in northern India.
+A dera is a type of socio-religious organisation in northern India.
 Jacob Copeman defines the deras as "monasteries or the extended residential sites of religious leaders; frequently just glossed as sect".

 Several deras started out as non-orthodox Sikh sects, and many of them are now centres of distinct non-Sikh religious movements.
-Many Deras have attracted a large number of outcast Dalits, who earlier embraced Sikhism to escape the Hindu casteism, but felt socially excluded by the Jat Sikh-dominated clerical establishment.
+Many deras have attracted a large number of Dalits (untouchables), who earlier converted to Sikhism to escape Hindu casteism, but felt socially excluded by the Jat Sikh dominated clerical establishment.